matt-hernandez/react-common-state-hooks/README.md

 ## useRange

 For when you have a range of numerical integer values and want functions to change state for each one.
-The first argument is the `min` value and the last value is the `max`.
+The range is specified as a two-item array after the initial specified value.
+The first item is the `min` value and the last value is the `max`.
 The range is exclusive for the `max` value.

 ```javascript